 Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 Businesses are generally aware of the need to file Form ADT-1 for the appointment or reappointment of statutory auditors.
-However, there has always been confusion around whether filing ADT-1 is mandatory when appointing the first auditor of a company.
+However, there has always been confusion around who appoints the first auditor of a company, and whether filing ADT-1 is mandatory when appointing the first auditor of a company.

-This blog will explore a detailed explanation of the issue, covering the legal provisions, recent amendments, practical scenarios and compliance requirements, so that companies and professionals can make well-informed decisions.
+This blog will provide a detailed explanation of the issue, including whether ADT-1 is mandatory for the first auditor, covering legal provisions, recent amendments, practical scenarios, and compliance requirements so that companies and professionals can make well-informed decisions and avoid compliance errors by connecting with experts.

 Understanding the Appointment of First Auditor